 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Headers and links are emphasized using boldface, italics, and capitalization.
-In the text they use the color red to make words stand and they use use the bold feature as redundant coding.
+Fail Additional Information: There are several phrases in orange that can be moused over for more information and there are links at the bottom of the page (bottom of the entire book) as well as one hyperlink.
+There is no way to tell that these words are interactive without seeing the color of the text.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5 and text is 21.0:1.
+Pass Additional Information: Rating = 8 because of simple images.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5.
+Pass Additional Information: All headers pass (entire book).
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is 21.0:1.
+Pass Additional Information: All text passes (entire book).